 Creates Money for the Federal Government:

 Operational and Legal Aspects

 When the Federal Government runs a budget deficit it borrows money from privately owned commercial banks we have given the right to create that money.
-Privately owned commercial banks like the CIBC, Bank of Montreal, Royal Bank of Canada... etc. create money to purchase Government of Canada marketable debt, which includes treasury bills and marketable bonds.
+Privately owned commercial banks like the CIBC, Bank of Montreal, Royal Bank of Canada... etc. purchase Government of Canada marketable debt, which includes treasury bills and marketable bonds.

 They are distributed through competitive auctions to Government Securities Distributors, a group of banks and investment dealers in the domestic market, and to investors around the world.